Solution

 - Deploy elasticms on AWS

-- Intégrer BOSA Accessibility Check dans un site web [Content in French]
+- Intégrer BOSA Accessibility Check [Content in French]

 - PHP - Convert Human Readable Size to Bytes

-- Comment utiliser les commandes "locales" du skeleton [Content in French]
+- Utiliser les commandes "locales" du skeleton [Content in French]

 - Backup on AWS glacier